wcgordon1/TustinRecruiting/src/content/jobs/tr-sales-operations-manager-torrance-sale-mj601p.md

 ---
 position: Sales Operations Manager
 description: >-
-  ## Position Overview

-  Join a dynamic MarTech company as a Sales Operations Manager in Torrance, CA, where you will play a pivotal role in optimizing sales processes and driving technology-driven efficiencies.
-This is an on-site position that requires a keen understanding of marketing platforms, analytics, and automation tools, ensuring that you are at the forefront of industry advancements.
+  Position Overview Join a dynamic MarTech company as a Sales Operations Manager in Torrance, CA, where you will play a pivotal role in optimizing sales processes and driving technologydriven efficiencies.
+This is an onsite position that requires a keen understanding of marketing platforms, analytics, and automation tools, ensuring that you are at the forefront of industry advancements.
 As a leader in our team, you will be responsible for implementing strategies that enhance productivity and support our sales objectives.

-  ---

-  ## Key Responsibilities

-  - **Lead and Develop**: Manage and mentor a team of 4-6 technicians, fostering a collaborative and high-performance culture.
+Key Responsibilities  Lead and Develop: Manage and mentor a team of 46 technicians, fostering a collaborative and highperformance culture.

-  - **Optimize Processes**: Design and implement sales processes that utilize MarTech tools to increase efficiency ...
+  Optimize Processes: Design and implement sales processes that utilize MarTech tools to increase efficiency ...
 location: 'Torrance, CA'
 team: Software
 schedule: Standard Business Hours